PacketFire/packetfire_site/content/post/intro-to-bgp.md

 It is these two directives in our protocol BGP blocks that handle the initial establishment of sessions.

 While establishing and maintaining sessions is crucial to the operation of BGP, established sessions alone will not allow you to route any traffic.
 In the next section, we will explore some of the other elements of our configuration files and how we can use them to discover and announce routes between our nodes.
+Before we proceed with doing this.
+I'd like to review our current topology.

+Currently we have three nodes in our network, peer1 (AS64512), peer2 (AS64513) and peer3 (AS64514).
+These are configured in the same broadcast domain however the peering is structured like peer3 <-> peer1 <-> peer2.
+This structure allows communication of routes from either peer2 or peer3 through our route server, peer1.
+Please keep this topology in mind as we proceed with the next step of this tutorial, advertising routes.

 ### Advertising Routes with BGP:
 #### Kernel Protocol: